 The Fair Debt Collection Practices Act [FDCPA]

-The Fair Debt Collection Practices Act protects consumers from unscrupulous collectors looking to use any means possible to collect the debt and to penalize those beyond established ethical guidelines.
+The Fair Debt Collection Practices Act protects consumers from unscrupulous collectors looking to use any means possible to collect the debt and penalize those beyond established ethical guidelines.
 In addition to the FDCPA, many states have enacted versions mirroring the FDCPA, and others go far beyond with even more protection for consumers.

-Collection Agency Licensing Requirements
+Collection Agency Credentials

-While various State and Municipal laws require licensing of consumer collection agencies for each state in which they operate, many State licenses for commercial collection agencies are reciprocal throughout the United States.
+While most State and Municipal laws require licensing of consumer collection agencies for each state in which they operate, many State licenses for commercial collection agencies are reciprocal throughout the United States.

 Professional commercial collection agencies also follow the ethical guidelines of trade organizations, including the International Association of Commercial Collectors, Inc. (IACC).
 Membership in the IACC requires compliance with high standards of practice.

-Finally, Choosing the Best Commercial Debt Collection Agency
+Choosing the Best Commercial Debt Collection Agency